fireheart12/Stock_Investment/README.md

 ![](https://github.com/CodingWitcher/Stock_Investment/blob/master/pics_for_readme/scaling.png)

-*In a nutshell, scaling helps our optimization algorithm converge faster on our data*.
-In the figure we can see the skeweness of the data distribution decreases a lot after scaling, as a result of which gradient descent(optimization algorithm) converges faster.
+*In a nutshell, scaling helps our optimization algorithm converge faster on our data*. **In the figure we can see the skeweness of the data distribution decreases a lot after scaling, as a result of which gradient descent(optimization algorithm) converges faster**.

 ![](https://github.com/CodingWitcher/Stock_Investment/blob/master/pics_for_readme/scalingII.png)